alinocco/intourist-telegram-bot/README.md

 For dockerized setup:

-3. Run the backend with Docker Compose:
+1. Run the backend with Docker Compose:
    ```
    docker-compose up
    ```

 For local setup:

-3. Go to backend folder:
+1. Go to backend folder:
    ```
    cd backend
    ```
-4. Setup the proper Python Version with Pyenv:
+2. Set up the proper Python Version with Pyenv:
    ```
    pyenv install
    ```
-5. Initialize and go to a virtual environment with Poetry:
+3. Initialize and go to a virtual environment with Poetry:
    ```
    poetry shell
    ```
-6. Install dependencies:
+4. Install dependencies:
    ```
    poetry install
    ```
-7. Run the main script:
+5. Run the main script:
    ```
    python3 src/main.py
    ```